ancientmc/ForgeFlower/README.md

+# This Project is archived as of April 7, 2023.
+Please go to https://github.com/ancientmc/FernFlower instead.

 # ForgeFlower
 AncientMC's fork of ForgeFlower, in turn a modification of Fernflower.
 Original repo and GitPatcher system developed by Minecraft Forge.
 Primary fork and the majority the of patches created by RetroGradle.